phoenix-tools/ZOANMasterJS/README.md

 # Note to readers re:CryptoZoons

-This project, along with BladeMasterJS, taught me a lot of about the nature of ponzi schemes.
-I do not recommend investing time or money into CryptoZoon, and for that, I can't recommend putting any of your time into installing this add-on JS extension.
-But I had a lot of fun building it.
-And I'm proud of the work.
+The CryptoZoons game, for me, was a bad investment and a cautionary tale about blockchain, tokenomics, and the play-to-earn sector.
+I don't recommend investing in this game and for that reasn I can't recommend ZOANMasterJS as an add-on browser extension.
+Nevertheless, I had a lot of fun building it.

 # ZOANMasterJS
 [![Discord](https://img.shields.io/discord/870816354612170842?color=%235865f2&label=Discord&logo=discord&logoColor=%23fff&style=for-the-badge)](https://discord.gg/6AjVj3s9aN)